-Alan Mann, Full Instructor, IKI Black Belt Third dan.
+Alan Mann, Master Instructor, IKI Black Belt Third dan.

 Alan comes from a military background, having served for many years as an operator in the South African Special Forces.
 In addition to karate training, he has also had wide exposure to a variety of combat systems and martial arts during the course of his career, creating a unique insight into the most practical and effective close combat techniques around the world.